Editing a Switch Port

 List.

-The Switches page is displayed, defaulting to the Switch List sub-tab view.
+The Switches page is displayed, defaulting to the Switch List tab.

 -

-The switch page is displayed, defaulting to the Overview tab view.
+The details page for the selected switch is displayed, defaulting to the Overview tab.

 - Select the Ports sub-tab to view the list of ports.